Thor Broadcast Logo

 Question:

-In the frame of a satellite ground station I am working on, I would need some technical information on the link performance of a 300m L-Band fibre link for the connection between L-band modems and a staellite Tx/Rx satellite ground station.
-Mainly I would need the end-to-end performance w.r.t to the following parameters - Max. allowed operational RF input Level - P1dB RF output level -Max.
-RF end-to-end gain - Overall link NF Thanks for providing a feedback on which equipment from Thor Broadcast would be best fitted for such a link.
+I am working on a satellite ground station and would need some technical information on the link performance of a 300 m L-band fibre link for the connection between L-band modems and a satellite Tx/Rx satellite ground station.
+Mainly, I would need the end-to-end performance with regard to the following parameters - Max. allowed operational RF input level - P1dB RF output level - Max.
+RF end-to-end gain - Overall link NF.
+Thanks for providing feedback on which equipment from Thor Broadcast would be best suited for such a link.

 Answer: